tiffany-nguyen/CodonAdjust/README.md

 	The script uses 3375 IUPAC codes in iupac_code.tar.gz as input.
 	The output will be stored in IUPAC_input folder.
-	2. Run optimize program over all 3375 nt input bash run_optimize_codon_iupac.sh aa_input outdir TYPE where TYPE specifies the type of optimize programe to use.
+	2. Run optimize program over all 3375 nt input bash run_optimize_codon_iupac.sh aa_input nt_indir outdir TYPE
+	where,
+	- nt_indir: specifies directory of IUPAC codes.
+	- TYPE:  specifies the type of optimize programe to use.
 	It should be "allstop", "nostop", "tag2stop", "tag2gln".

+	Optimization results for each IUPAC code will be output to a subfolder in the outdir with  IUPAC code as folder name.

 ## Example
 * Rscript optimize_codon_allstop.R sample/aa_input.csv sample/nt_input.csv allstop_output